Military and Veteran Benefits

 Active Duty Military

-Veterans and veterans dependents may be eligible for educational benefits from the Department of Veterans Affairs.
+Veterans and their dependents may be eligible for educational benefits from the Department of Veterans Affairs.
 To determine eligibility for veterans benefits, contact the Department of Veterans Affairs.
 Once eligibility is determined, you should contact your campus veterans advisor each semester to complete the necessary forms to establish and maintain your eligibility for benefits.
 See a campus veterans advisor for assistance.
 For more information, contact NOVA’s Military Services Office.